 – A Declaration of Residents’ Rights

-– Resident contract details including rates for services and accommodations
+– Resident contract details including costs for services and accommodations

 – A list of health needs or conditions that the home says it cannot meet

 People with the following issues or conditions cannot be admitted into North Carolina memory care:

 – Mental illness or alcohol or drug abuse

 – Maternity care

 – Professional nursing care under round-the-clock medical supervision

 – Needs do not meet the scope of care of the facility

 – Posing a direct health threat to self or others

 – Ventilator dependency is only allowable if approved by a physician

 Single-person living units must be at least 100 square feet.
 A room with two people needs to be at least 80 square feet per person.
 Two is the maximum number of people allowed per bedroom in North Carolina ACHs, unless the residence was licensed before 2004.
 A toilet and sink must be provided for every five residents, and the home must have one bath or shower for every 10 residents.
 A secured outdoor area must be provided, where mechanical noises are minimized.
 There must be security monitoring and/or locks that meet the state’s safety regulations.

 The staff-to-resident ratio in North Carolina memory care residences is one employee for every eight people during the waking hours and one for every 10 during sleeping hours.
 A care coordinator (trained to help manage residents’ healthcare needs) must be on-duty at least eight hours per day, five days per week.
 Staff who provide hands-on care for residents must complete an 80-hour training program within six months of being hired.
 At least one administrator must be on-duty at all times.
 Administrators must be at least 21 years old, with at least a high school diploma or GED, and relevant experience including a 120-hour administrator-in-training program and subsequent test.

 – Six hours of orientation within a week of hiring